Black-and-White Warbler, Dennis W. Donohue/Shutterstock

 6. Create Native Bird Habitat

-Habitat Loss is one of the most widespread threats to birds, affecting both rare and common species.
+Habitat loss is one of the most widespread threats to birds, affecting both rare and common species.
 ABC helps restore habitat by working with landowners to institute best management practices, emphasizing full life-cycle conservation efforts for migratory birds.
-You can help birds by creating valuable bird- and pollinator-friendly habitat in your yard by landscaping with native plants.

 8. Buy Bird-Friendly Coffee

-Depending on how it's grown, coffee can help or hurt wildlife habitat.
 Supporting sustainable agriculture like shade-grown coffee helps preserve critical wintering ground habitat for migratory birds, including Wood Thrush and Golden-winged Warbler.
 ABC's Migratory Birds program works in partnership to encourage sustainable practices among coffee producers, promoting healthy bird habitat.
-Do your part today by purchasing bird-friendly coffee — we like Birds and Beans.
+Do your part today by purchasing bird-friendly coffee.

 10. Stay Informed